-Corresponding author: Tong Duc Minh Email: minhhoa142@gmail.com Doi:10.56283/1859-0381/867 Submitted: November 28, 2024 Revised: December 15, 2024 Accepted: February 6, 2025 Published online: February 6, 2025 However, in Vietnam, studies evaluating the relationship between anthropometric indices and dietary habits in elderly individuals with MetS remain limited.
-Therefore, this study assessed the association of anthropometric indices, nutritional habits, and lifestyle factors with MetSin older adults in Nghe An province.
+TM Corresponding author: Tong Duc Minh Email: nguyenhoangtrung1906@gmail.com Doi:10.56283/1859-0381/867

+Submitted: November 28, 2024 Revised: December 15, 2025 Accepted: February 6, 2025 Online first: February 6, 2025 However, in Vietnam, studies evaluating the relationship between anthropometric indices and dietary habits in elderly individuals with MetS remain limited.
+Therefore, this study was conducted to assess the association of anthropometric indices, nutritional habits, and lifestyle factors with MetSin elderly people in Nghe An province.
 The findings not only provide practical data in the context of Vietnam but also offer actionable recommendations on nutrition and lifestyle for high-risk populations, aiming to reduce the disease burden in the community.